tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

             String loggingFor() default "";
         }

 __@BundleStart__ - This should be used on a method and will be called on bundle start.
 The method should take no arguments.
-If you need a BundleContext just inject it with @APSInejct.
+If you need a BundleContext just inject it with _@Managed_.
 The use of this annotation is only needed for things not supported by this activator.
-Please note that a method annotated with this annotation can be static (in which case the class it belongs to will not be instantiaded -- due to this!).
+Please note that a method annotated with this annotation can be static (in which case the class it belongs to will not be instantiaded).
 You can provide this annotation on as many methods in as many classes as you want.
 They will all be called (in the order classes are discovered in the bundle).

         public @interface BundleStart {